Wertsberger, Saltamar Innovations’ founder, is an accomplished

 During the 18 years of Shalom's computer work, he took active

 part in development of communications systems, including LAN

 and WAN development, commercial client server database systems,

 CAD software and security software, at all levels.
 Shalom also

 spent time as a system manager and a network manager for a community

 of over 2000 people spread over five continents.

 Before attaining his degree as a software engineer from the

-systems and he worked closely with navigation, communications and other shipboard
+systems and he worked closely with navigation and other shipboard

 equipment.
 Combining the experience he gained with his hobby